Oracle Corporation

 Ten Moats Verdict

 Oracle is highly AI-resilient and is itself becoming an AI infrastructure hyperscaler.
 Its deepest moat — database embedding — is structural and physical, not software-replicable.
 OCI's rise as AI training infrastructure is additive rather than disruptive to the core.
-The $553B RPO backlog, 84% OCI growth, and Stargate partnership position Oracle as one of the most extraordinary growth-plus-moat combinations in enterprise technology.
-The near-term FCF drag from $50B capex is the primary risk.
+The $638B RPO backlog (Q4 FY2026, +363% YoY), 93% OCI growth, Stargate partnership, and expanding federal government entrenchment (Top Secret/SCI, DISA IL5/IL6) position Oracle as one of the most extraordinary growth-plus-moat combinations in enterprise technology.
+The near-term FCF drag from $55.7B FY2026 capex and Oracle Health market share erosion vs Epic are the primary risks; the 30,000-person restructuring announced March 2026 should materially improve the FCF profile from FY2028 onward.

 Oracle SQL, PL/SQL, and APEX are deeply learned by hundreds of thousands of enterprise developers.
 Institutional knowledge baked into development teams is a real switching cost even before touching migration complexity.